Superalgos/Superalgos/Bitcoin-Factory/README.md

 After these files are written, the Test Client App will execute inside the TensorFlow container the Bitcoin_Factory_LSTM.py script.

 This script reads boths files, and creates a ML model using the provided parameters and the data at the time-series file.
-It's execution could take several minutes.
+Its execution could take several minutes.
 Once finished, a set of results are sent back from the Python script to the Test Client app, which in turn sends via webRTC the results to the Test Server app.

 The Test Server app remembers all the test results and organizes a collection with the best crowd-sourced forecasts for each Asset / Timeframe.